 Home Equity Conversion Mortgages (HECM) are typically geared toward seniors who are 62 years of age or older.
 Through this loan, homeowners use the equity they have built on their home to obtain a loan from lenders.
 An HECM loan is ideal for homeowners who want supplemental income to use for personal use or reinvest in the home.

 Another type of FHA loan is the 203k loan, or Rehabilitation Loan Mortgage Insurance.
 This loan allows homeowners to renovate or repair their home.
 The 203k rehab loan works in two ways: a portion of the loan will go toward the home purchase while the rest goes to the cost of repairs and/or upgrades.
 However, these costs must be pre-approved and meet certain eligibility requirements.
 The FHA Title 1 loan, or Property Improvement Loan Insurance, is another similar loan that helps homeowners finance the cost of improvements to their home.

-Individuals who have lost their home due to a natural disaster or similar incident can benefit from the 203(h) Mortgage Insurance for Disaster Victims loan.
-As one of the FHA disaster relief loans, it provides funds to borrowers to rebuild their home or purchase another.
-203(h) loans are different from other FHA loans, as they have a limited window for individuals to submit their application following a disaster.
-FHA Manufactured Home Loan Insurance is a less popular loan type, for individuals who want financing for their mobile homes.
+Individuals who have lost their home due to a natural disaster or similar incident may benefit from the 203(h) Mortgage Insurance for Disaster Victims loan.
+As one of the FHA disaster relief loans, it provides funds for eligible borrowers to rebuild their home or purchase another.

 What are the FHA Loan Limits?

 Lenders have limitations they must adhere to regarding the FHA maximum loan amount a borrower may receive.
 These FHA limits can vary from one state to the next as several factors, namely local home prices and cost of living, influence how they are set.
 However, there is a national cap set by the Department of Housing and Urban Development (HUD) that applies to high-cost areas: